santisbon/reference/src/rpi.md

 cat /Volumes/$VOLUME/cmdline.txt
 ```

-Unmount the SD card
+Unmount the card/SSD
 ```sh title="On your laptop"
 diskutil unmountDisk $DEVICE
 ```

 🎉 **You're done!** 🍾

-Now remove the SD card from your laptop and insert it into the Pi which **should be connected to your router with an ethernet cable**.
+Now remove the card/SSD from your laptop and insert it into the Pi which **should be connected to your router with an ethernet cable**.
 The Wi-Fi won't be available until everything has finished configuring and you manually do a required system restart.

 Since we pre-configured everything it has a lot of work to do on the first boot and it takes several minutes.
 You'll be able to go in as soon as the SSH service is up but it will probably still be in the process of upgrading packages as well as installing and configuring our software.